mikhailshepelev/JavaRushTasks/README.md

-###Алгоритмы:
-Сумма цифр числа - task 0132
-Ближайшее к 10 - task 0409
-Базовые задачи по циклам и условиям - Java Syntax 4th level

-###3й уровень
-Задачи на ввод с клавиатуры

-###4й уровень
-Задачи на условные операторы и циклы

-###5й уровень
-Метод реализации драки двух котов (fight (Cat anotherCat)) - task 0502 и 0505 Есть задачи про инициализацию (аналог конструктора), геттеры/сеттеры, конструкторы Интересная задача про вызов конструктора из конструктора - task 0521

-###6й уровень
-Задачи про finalize и сборщика мусора
-Задача про приведение примитивных типов - 0612
-Есть задачи про статики
-Интересная задача про родственные связи кошек (про объекты внутри объектов) - 0621

-###7й уровень
-Базовые задачи про массивы и ArrayList
-Интересная задача про родственные связи, объекты внутри объектов - 0724

-###8й уровень
-Задачи про сеты и мапы, разница между LinkedList и ArrayList Collections встроенные класс применение - 0822
-Задача с алгоритмом, который делает первые буквы слов в строке заглавными - 0823 Задача с родственными связями (объект в объекте + ArrayList) - 0824 Задача с сортировкой и обращением порядка чисел в массиве через Collections - 0826 0809 и 0810 - высчитывание разницы во времени
-0816 - парсинг даты и удаление из мапы по дате
-0827 - подсчёт количества дней с начала года (чётное/нечетное) из параметра - строки
-Задача с Arrays.sort и compareTo - 0830
-0818 - задача на итератор

-###9й уровень
-Задачи на StackTrace, Exceptions
-Задача на перевод строки в дату по паттерну SimpleDateFormat - 0922 0927 - задача на перевод мапы в сет
-0928 - чтение данных из файла и запись в другой
-0929 - чтение данных из файла и запись в другой
-0930 - жёсткий алгоритм. Введение чисел и строк вперемешку и сортировка чисел в возрастающем, строк в убывающем. использование Collections методов

-###10й уровень
-Задачи на преобразование типов
-Задача на ввод 10 строк и подсчёт букв алфавита в них с использованием мапы - 1012 Задача на ввод 10 строк с подсчёт количества одинаково встречающихся слов с использованием мапы - 1016 Задача на сортировку массива - 1020

-##11й уровень
-Задачи на наследование, инкапсуляцию (модификаторы доступа) 1123 - задача на возврат минимального и макс значения в массиве

-###12й уровень
-1204-1205, 1224-1225 задачи на instanceof
-Есть задачи на перегрузку и переопределение методов Задачи на абстрактные методы/классы и интерфейсы
-1233 - задача на написание метода для нахождения минимального элем в массиве и его индекса

-###13й уровень
-Задачи на интерфейсы и абстрактные классы/методы
-1307, 1322 - задачи на дженерик
-1318 - считывание данных из файла и запись в консоль 1319 - запись данных в файл
-1326 - считывание из файла чисел, выведение в консоль чётных отсортированных 1327 - наркомания про репку
-1328 - наркоманская реализация боёв роботов

-###14й уровень
-Задачи на полиморфизм, расширение/сужение объектов 1401-1402, 1407, 1411, 1412, 1415 - instanceof
-1408 - фабричный паттерн
-1419 - заполнение списка Exceptions
-1420 - нахождение наибольшего общего делителя
-1421 - реализация синглтон паттерна
+### 3 Level
+Keyboard input tasks

+### 4 Level
+Tasks for conditional statements and loops

+### 5 Level
+0502 and 0505 - Method of implementing a fight between two cats (fight(Cat anotherCat))
+Tasks about initialization (constructor analog), getters / setters, constructors
+0521 - Calling a constructor from a constructor

+### 6 Level
+Finalize and Garbage Collector
+0612 - Casting of primitive types
+Tasks about statics
+0621 - Family ties of cats (about objects within objects)

+### 7 Level
+Arrays and ArrayLists
+0724 - Family ties, objects within objects

+### 8 Level
+Tasks about sets and maps, a difference between LinkedList and ArrayList
+0822 - Usage of built-in Collections class
+0823 - An algorithm that capitalizes the first letters of words in a string
+0824 - Family ties (objects withib objects + ArrayList)
+0826 - Sorting and reversing the order of numbers in an array via Collections
+0809 and 0810 - calculating the time difference
+0816 - Date parsing and removal from the map by date
+0827 - Counting the number of days since the beginning of the year (even / odd) from the parameter - string
+0830 - Arrays.sort and compareTo
+0818 - Iterator implementation

+### 9 Level
+Tasks about StackTrace, Exceptions
+0922 - String to Date conversion by SimpleDateForman pattern
+0927 - Map to Set conversion
+0928 - Reading data from a file and writing to another
+0929 - Reading data from a file and writing to another
+0930 - After entering as input numbers and strings mixed - sorting numbers in ascending order, rows in descending order.
+Collections methods usage

+### 10 Level
+Type Casting
+1012 - Entering 10 lines as input and counting letters of the alphabet in them using a map
+1016 - Entering 10 lines as input and counting the number of identical words using a map
+1020 - Array Sort implementation

+### 11 Level
+Inheritance, incapsulation, access modifiers
+1123 - Return min and max values in an array

+### 12 Level
+1204-1205, 1224-1225 instanceOf
+Tasks about Overriding and Overloading
+Tasks about abstract methods, classes and interfaces
+1233 - Method for finding the minimum element in an array and its index

+### 13 Level
+Tasks about abstract methods, classes and interfaces
+1307, 1322 - Generics
+1318 - Reading data from a file and writing to the console
+1319 - Writing data to a file
+1326 - Reading numbers from a file, printing sorted even numbers to the console
+1327 - "Repka" tale implementation
+1328 - "Robots fight" implementation

+### 14 Level
+Tasks about polymorphism, upcasting/downcasting of objects
+1401-1402, 1407, 1411, 1412, 1415 - instanceOf
+1408 - Factory pattern example
+1419 - Filling out an Exceptions list
+1420 - Finding the greatest common divisor
+1421 - Singleton pattern example

 ###15й уровень
 Задачи на наследование, интерфейсы, перегрузку методов